platinprotocol/solidityGEO/README.md

 ```solidity
  makeImmutable() public
 ```
 Make this contract immutable.
-After this functions will be executed you will not be able to modify any values in this contract.
+After this functions will be executed<br/>
+you will not be able to modify any values in this contract.
 ```solidity
  addPoints(int32[] memory points, uint8 ringIndex) public
 ```
-Add points to ring specific by index(Index started from 0).
+Add points to ring specific by index(Index started from 0).<br/>
-Constrain: ring must exist, and already contain points.
+Constrain: ring must exist, and already contain points.<br/>
-*points* param is  array of points.
+*points* param is  array of points.<br/>
 *ringIndex* param is Index of ring in which points will be added.
 ```solidity
  addPoints(int32[] memory points, uint8 ringIndex, uint32 pointNum) public
 ```
-Add points to ring specific by index(Index started from 0).
+Add points to ring specific by index(Index started from 0).<br/>
-Constrain: ring must exist, and already contain points.
+Constrain: ring must exist, and already contain points.<br/>
-*points* param is array of points.
+*points* param is array of points.<br/>
-*ringIndex* param is index of ring in which points will be added.
+*ringIndex* param is index of ring in which points will be added.<br/>
 *pointNum* is the number of points(not cells, each point is two cell) from which new will be added.
 ```solidity
  removePoints(uint32 amount, uint8 ringIndex, uint32 offset) public
 ```
-Remove points from ring specific by index(Index started from 0).
+Remove points from ring specific by index(Index started from 0).<br/>
-Constrain: ring must exist, and contain enough cells to do offset * 2 + amount * 2.
+Constrain: ring must exist, and contain enough cells to do offset * 2 + amount * 2.<br/>
-Remember that each point is two cells.
+Remember that each point is two cells.<br/>
-*amount* param is amount of points to delete(not cells, each point is two cell).
+*amount* param is amount of points to delete(not cells, each point is two cell).<br/>
-*ringIndex* param is index of ring from which points will be removed.
+*ringIndex* param is index of ring from which points will be removed.<br/>
-*offset* param is the number of points(not cells, each point is two cell) from which amount of points will be deleted
+*offset* param is the number of points(not cells, each point is two cell) from which amount of points will be deleted<br/>

 ```solidity
  addRing(int32[] memory points) public